deckhouse/virtualization/docs/FAQ.md

 Then you can create a virtual machine that will use an answer file during installation.
 To provide the Windows virtual machine with the answer file, you need to specify provisioning with the type SysprepRef.
-You can also specify here other files in base64 format (customize.ps1, id_rsa.pub, ...)
-that you need to successfully execute scripts inside the answer file.
+You can also specify here other files in base64 format, that you need to successfully execute scripts inside the answer file.

 ```yaml
 apiVersion: virtualization.deckhouse.io/v1alpha2